Art Travel and Study Program in Europe with RISD

 A travel course should be distinct from a conventional study abroad program.
 Though there are certainly similarities between the two, here are some essential points to consider:

-• A travel course follows a fixed itinerary, while a study abroad program is usually based in one location.
+A travel course follows a fixed itinerary, while a study abroad program is usually based in one location.
 Using this location as your base, you can travel to other points of interest, either with the program or on your own.

-• In most cases, travel courses occur outside the fall or spring semesters (i.e., in the summer, during winter sessions, or even during spring break).
+In most cases, travel courses occur outside the fall or spring semesters (i.e., in the summer, during winter sessions, or even during spring break).

-• Not only are travel courses usually shorter than those of the traditional semester, but since you are traveling, you will see selected places on your itinerary.
+Not only are travel courses usually shorter than those of the traditional semester, but since you are traveling, you will see selected places on your itinerary.

-• A study abroad semester, in contrast, will offer you a more authentic immersion.
+A study abroad semester, in contrast, will offer you a more authentic immersion.
 This is especially important if you want to learn the local language and/or intern, work, or volunteer abroad.

-• Some home institutions may offer courses that involve an organized trip to another country, frequently during spring break..
+Some home institutions may offer courses that involve an organized trip to another country, frequently during spring break.

 The RISD Travel Course

-The itinerary of the course varies from year to year.
+The course itinerary varies from year to year.
 Still, in this case, as the title suggests, it is “Switzerland + Beyond.”
 For us, this meant a round-trip starting in Basel and ending in Zurich.
 On the way, we traveled to St. Moritz, the Therme Vals, Winterthur, Weil am Rhein (Germany), Colmar (France), and stopped for a day in Venice (Italy).
 Given that one could spend months studying art and architecture in Venice, the 2-week trip was instead packed and, unfortunately, a bit rushed.
 Much time was spent on a bus rather than really experiencing cities and the local life.

 Fireworks in Basel, Switzerland.
-Sunset in Basel.

 Academically, the course was more like a tour than a class.
 Apart from the final presentation of projects, which involved a travelogue and a T-shirt design, there were no group discussions about the visited sites, and meetings with the professor were limited to two 15-minute conversations on the bus.
 There is, however, ample room for creativity in the projects, and travelogues can range from annotated Moleskine diaries to online blogs.
 RISD is known for creativity, after all.